pantheon-systems/documentation/source/content/cookies.md

 ### Why isn't my cookie being saved/retrieved?

-It's important to note that for the response to be cached by Pantheon's edge, the cookie name must match the `STYXKEY[a-zA-Z0-9_-]+` convention.
+It's important to note that for the variant response to be respected by Pantheon's edge, the cookie name must match the `STYXKEY[a-zA-Z0-9_-]+` convention.
+For the cookie to be passed to the CMS on every request, it must be one of the cache-busting cookies.

-### My site is not being cached when I used `X` plugin/module that uses this cookie
+### My site is not behaving normally when I used `X` plugin/module that uses cookies to deliver different pages

 The best way to utilize cookies on Pantheon is by having the cookie name match the `STYXKEY[a-zA-Z0-9_-]+` naming convention, and loading them in the first load, not on every page load.
 Refer to the sample code outlined [here](#cache-varying-cookies)

 ### A plugin/module is using `cookie_name`, can I request it be added to the [Cache-Busting Cookies List](/cookies/#cache-busting-cookies)?

+The vcl cookie pattern is a platform wide setting and cannot be overridden on a per-site basis.
+We do maintain the list of cache-busting cookies and can modify it as appropriate if there are new use-cases for login or authorization that are common, but this rarely happens.

-No, the vcl cookie pattern is a platform wide setting and cannot be overridden.
-You will need to modify your code to have the cookie name prefix as `STYXKEY_` and follow the sample code [here](#cache-varying-cookies) in order for your site to be properly cached.
+For custom code, you should leverage the built-in authentication methods, PHP sessions, and the existing set of cache-cookies for dynamic page responses.
+For pages that should be cached, but vary by cookie, the cookie name prefix `STYXKEY_` is your key.
+Follow the sample code [here](#cache-varying-cookies) in order for your site to be properly cached.

 ## See Also